lucyhancock3533/ArchUpdateChecker/README.md

 * GTK 3
 * GKSU
 * PyGObject
-* GNU wc
 * pacman package manager
 * Python requests package (installed globally)
-* A bash like default shell

 To run, execute auc.py.
 AUC should be ran as a normal user.